-Here is a selection of new products released in 2021 from Schleich’s ‘Dinosaurs’ range.
+Here is a selection of new products released in 2020 and 2021 from Schleich’s ‘Dinosaurs’ range.

 The Schleich DINOSAURS Jetpack is popular with the Colby Brothers, especially because it’s so fast and maneuverable.
 Maxx Colby uses it a lot because he wants to find out how fast a flying dinosaur is.
 That’s why he races with the Tupuxuara.
 He always has his staff weapon with him just in case!

 The helicopter from Schleich DINOSAURS Attack from the Air is perfect for following and catching dinosaurs from the air.
 Dino researcher Luis specially developed a tranquilizer cannon to be attached to the helicopter.
 Luis takes to the air to take a round flight in his helicopter.
 But be careful!
 A large Tapejara isn’t at all pleased to find the helicopter has entered its territory, and immediately takes chase.
 Luis skillfully uses the control stick to make a fast 180 degree turn.
 The Tapejara tries to swerve but Luis activates the tranquilizer dart and net perfectly.
 The dinosaur is caught and can be easily carried with the winch on the helicopter.

 The Brontosaurus from Schleich DINOSAURS has a long tail, an enormous body and a narrow neck.
 The dinosaur grew to around 15 tons and 22 m.
 While skeletons of the Brontosaurus have been found, scientists have never found a skull.
 It probably had a small head similar to the Apatosaurus.
 The name Brontosaurus means “thunder lizard.”
 Scientists used to believe that the dinosaur snapped its tail like a whip